snyk/cli/help/cli-commands/monitor.md

 ### `--dotnet-runtime-resolution`

-**Note:** This option in in Early Access and may change until it is released.
+**Note:** This option in Early Access and may change until it is released.

 Required.
 You must use this option when you test .NET projects using [Runtime Resolution Scanning](https://docs.snyk.io/getting-started/supported-languages-and-frameworks/.net/improved-.net-scanning)